claucometa/ModelSQLCEEF6/README.md

 Changes:
 * Crud based repository included
-* Changed the aproach of mapping the entities from data annotations to separate classes.
+* Changed the aproach of mapping the entities from data annotations to separated classes.

 Hope you enjoy.